Feeling stuck? Lonely? Jaded?

 I’ve coached world-class teams and leaders

-Nowadays, my day job is coaching teams and executives at Fortune 100 companies to help them be more self-aware, communicate more clearly, and work together to build awesome features that will excite their users.
+Nowadays, I coach teams and leaders at Fortune 500 companies to help them be more self-aware, communicate more clearly, and work together to build awesome features that will excite their users.

 Coaching thinkers to fill the void and learn how to feel

 But I want to go deeper, beyond the face that we’re willing to reveal at work.
-I’m inspired to help people with their true selves—with their personal struggles outside the corporate context.
+I’m inspired to help people with their most authentic selves—with their personal struggles outside the corporate context.

 So, my side practice is coaching individuals to help them unlock their potential by better understanding their unique way of seeing and processing the world.